 The front airbags have a multistage inflator design.
-This may allow the airbag to have different rates of inflation that are based on collision severity and occupant size.
-Also, the front passenger airbag is certified to the Federal regulations that define Occupant Classification (Refer to "Occupant Classification System" in this section).
+This may allow the airbag to have different rates of inflation that are based on collision severity.

-If the vehicle is equipped with side airbags, they are located inside the driver and front passenger seats, and their covers are also labeled SRS/AIRBAG.
+If the vehicle is equipped with side airbags, they are located inside the driver and front passenger seats, and their covers are also labeled SRS.